AstromechZA/ticktickd/README.md

 best.

 4. Add `ticktickd` as a reliable service via an init system like `systemd`, `supervisord`, `upstart` etc.
 This will keep it running and start it at boot.
+The command should be `/usr/local/bin/ticktickd run` or something like `~/bin/ticktickd run --directory ~/.config/ticktickd`.

 ## Behavior under changing time